hnielsen123/dotfiles/README.md

 ### 3. Add the following to .zshrc / .bashrc

-*If vim sorbet theme not installed and/or vim line highlighting doesn't work, comment out relevant line(s) in .vimrc*

 #### Enable Vim keybinds in shell prompt (optional, I don't actually like this very much)